Any strongly controllable group system or group shift or any linear block code is a linear system whose input is a generator group

+We use the generator group to describe the additive structure of the codewords and generators which comprise the block group system.
+Since a linear block code over a group is embedded in any linear block code over a field, vector space, ring, or module, these new results on additive structure of the generators apply to these cases as well.

+The study of group shifts started with the work of Kitchens \cite{KIT} in symbolic dynamics theory; the study of group systems started with the work of Willems \cite{JW} in linear system theory, and the study of group codes started with the work of Forney and Trott \cite{FT}, and Loeliger and Mittelholzer \cite{LM} in coding theory.
 Kitchens \cite{KIT} introduced the idea of a group shift \cite{LMr} and showed that a group shift has finite memory, i.e., it is a shift of finite type \cite{LMr}.
-Using the work of Willems \cite{JW} on linear systems, Forney and Trott \cite{FT} describe the state group and state code of a set of sequences with a group property, which they term a group code $\msfc$.
+Willems reenvisaged linear system theory by starting with a set and group of sequences and deriving all properties of the system from this set.
+Following the work of Willems, Forney and Trott \cite{FT} take the view that all properties of a group code $A$ (we use notation $A$ in place of $C$ in \cite{FT}) can be obtained by just starting with a set of sequences that has a group property.
+They describe the state group and state code of $A$.
 A time invariant group code is essentially a group shift.
-They show that any group code that is complete (any global constraints can be determined locally, see \cite{FT}) can be wholely specified by a sequence of connected labeled group trellis sections (which may vary in time), a trellis.
+They show that any group code that is complete (the group code can be characterized by its local behavior, see \cite{FT}) can be wholely specified by a sequence of connected labeled group trellis sections (which may vary in time), a trellis.
 They explain the important idea of ``shortest length code sequences'' or generators.
 A generator is a code sequence which is not a combination of shorter sequences.
 In a strongly controllable group code, the nontrivial portions of all generators have a bounded length.
 They give an encoder whose inputs are generators and whose outputs are codewords in the group code.
-At each time $t$, a finite set of generators is used to give a symbol in the codeword.
+At each time $t$, a finite set of generators is used to give an output letter in the codeword.

-Loeliger and Mittelholzer \cite{LM} obtain an analog of the derivation of Forney and Trott starting with a trellis having group properties instead of the group of sequences $\msfc$.
-To derive their encoder, they use an intersection of paths which split and merge to the identity path in the trellis, an analog for the trellis of the quotient group of code sequences (granule) in $\msfc$ used in \cite{FT}.
+Loeliger and Mittelholzer \cite{LM} obtain an analog of the derivation of Forney and Trott starting with a trellis having group properties instead of the group of sequences $A$.
+To derive their encoder, they use an intersection of paths which split and merge to the identity path in the trellis, an analog of the quotient group of code sequences (granule) in $A$ used in \cite{FT}.